 However, the GBT, which opened in 2016, is only part of the story.

 First proposed as far back as 1947, a new “flat” route through the Alps was backed by a Swiss national referendum in 1992 and test drilling started a year later.

-This 9.5-mile-long tunnel eliminates the remaining "mountain" section of the busiest north-south route between the economic powerhouses of northern Europe and northern Italy.
+This 9.5-mile-long CBT eliminates the remaining “mountain” section of the busiest north-south route between the economic powerhouses of northern Europe and northern Italy.

 Journey times for international travelers between Zurich and Milan will be slashed to just two and a half hours, compared with four hours via the old Gotthard route, with passenger trains traveling at up to 125 miles per hour through the tunnels.

 Remarkably, by avoiding the famous spirals of the old mountain route, the GBT shortens the distance between Zurich and Milan by 25 miles.
 Shorter journey times meant that passenger numbers increased by 30% in the months after it opened.

 “The Gotthard Base Tunnel cuts 40 minutes from the journey between Zurich or Basel and Milan, ensuring rail remains the mode of choice between Zurich and Italy,” Mark Smith, a rail travel expert better known as “The Man in Seat 61,” told CNN earlier this year.